Preparing for Emerging Threats and Hazards

 Length and Time Phasing of Assistance

-The expected period of performance will be three years from the date of award.
+The expected period of performance is three years from the date of award.
 Method of awarding/releasing assistance: Lump.

 Who do I contact about this opportunity?